tarang1998/KnowledgeBase/Backend/Languages/javascript.md

 # Node.js

 - Node.js is not a programming language.
 Rather, it’s a runtime environment that’s used to run JavaScript outside the browser.
+- Global variables in Node ?

 - Node.js is a single-threaded, open-source, cross-platform runtime environment for building fast and scalable server-side and networking applications.

-- It runs on the V8 JavaScript runtime engine, and it uses event-driven, non-blocking I/O architecture, which makes it efficient and suitable for real-time applications.
+- It runs on the Chrome's V8 JavaScript runtime engine, and it uses event-driven, non-blocking I/O architecture, which makes it efficient and suitable for real-time applications.

 - It is a asynchronous, event driven javascript runtime designed to build scalable network applications.